px39n/adjustment_pipeline/README.md

 It will take rise for taking exams by using it.
 I am not reponsible for that.

-So it is not allowed to share with anyone. ( I will share it until its perfect)
+So it is not allowed to share without permission. ( I may share after it becomes perfect)